Mergevos/open-cctv/README.md

 ```

 ```
-x - The X coordinate of the camera.
-y - The Y coordinate of the camera.
-z - The Z coordinate of the camera. rotX - The X rotation of the camera.
-rotY - The Y rotation of the camera.
-rotZ - The Z rotation of the camera. lookX - The X coordinate of the camera looking.
-lookY - The Y coordinate of the camera looking.
-lookX - The Z coordinate of the camera looking.
-virtualworld - The virtualworld of the camera.
-interiorid - The interior of the camera.
+x - The X coordinate of the camera y - The Y coordinate of the camera z - The Z coordinate of the camera rotX - The X rotation of the camera rotY - The Y rotation of the camera rotZ - The Z rotation of the camera lookX - The X coordinate of the camera looking lookY - The Y coordinate of the camera looking lookX - The Z coordinate of the camera looking virtualworld - The virtualworld of the camera interiorid - The interior of the camera
 ```